void-type/VoidCore/README.md

 * Data sets with pagination
 * Downloadable files

-VoidCore.AspNet includes HttpResponder to send a Result of the above through IActionResult to a web client.

-### Configuration for Asp.Net Core

-There are many helpers to build an application with...
+### Data Model Opinions

+* Repositories with read/write control.
+* Soft delete.
+* Auditable entities via Created and Modified names/dates.

+### Logging

+* Inherit your custom Post Processors from FallibleEventLogger to automatically log Result failures from the validation or event.
+* There are also Post Processors for all API Response types that include fallible logging.
+* Domain-safe, platform agnostic interfaces for logging.

+### Common Service Interfaces

+There are a few interfaces for common services that the domain can use.

+* Time
+* Current user

+## AspNet Features

+VoidCore.AspNet includes helpers for configuring an ASP.NET Core web application:

 * Serilog multi-platform file logging.
 * Active Directory group authorization via Windows authentication.
 * HTTPS with redirection and HSTS headers.
 * Antiforgery for SPAs.
 * Exception handling (SPA and MVC) with logging.
-  * Api endpoints return a JSON {message: ""} object.
+  * API endpoints return a JSON {message: ""} object.
-  * MVC will redirect to safe error or forbidden pages in non-development.
+  * MVC will redirect to secure error or forbidden pages in non-development.
 * Routing for SPA and Web API.
-* Model wrappers for data repositories with default implementation for EF Core.
+* Data repositories implementation for EF Core.
+* HttpResponder for converting Domain Event Responses to IActionResult.

 ## Developers